Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation

 (3) Low-resolution objects are much more challenging to track than other objects.
-As shown in the third and fourth row of Fig.~\ref{fig:8}, low-resolution objects lead to insufficient training samples of the filter, which may reduce the filter’s ability to discriminate the object out of the background.
-When the object undergoes fast motion, it can more easily cause tracking failure due to the filter's poor discriminating ability.
+As shown in the first and third rows of Fig.~\ref{fig:8}, low-resolution objects lead to insufficient training samples of the filter, which may reduce the filter’s ability to discriminate the object out of the background.
+When such object undergoes fast motion, it can more easily cause tracking failure due to the filter's poor discriminating ability.
 In the fifth row of Fig.~\ref{fig:8}, the small object can also cause wrong scale estimation, where when the object scale changes, the tracker can't adapt in time.

 (4) Poor lighting conditions and illumination variation can make tracking harder.
-As shown in the sixth row of Fig.~\ref{fig:8}, in the relatively dim environment, the filter cannot learn enough object features, thus it is difficult to distinguish the object from the environment.
-Under such conditions, the presence of partial occlusion or similar object makes the tackers easier to lose the object.
+As shown in the fifth and sixth rows of Fig.~\ref{fig:8}, in the relatively dim environment, the filter cannot learn enough representative object features, thus it is difficult to distinguish the object from the environment.
+Under such conditions, the presence of scale variation, partial occlusion, or similar object makes robust tracking even harder.